 In the 1920s, Dr. Price advocated tooth extraction—the most traumatic dental procedure—over endodontic treatment.
 This resulted in a frightening era of tooth extraction both for the treatment of systemic disease and as a prophylactic measure against future illness.

 The truth: There is no valid, scientific evidence linking root canal-treated teeth and disease elsewhere in the body.
 A root canal is a safe and effective procedure.
 When a severe infection in a tooth requires endodontic treatment, that treatment is designed to eliminate bacteria from the infected root canal, prevent reinfection of the tooth, and save the natural tooth.

 - The presence of bacteria in teeth and the mouth has been an accepted fact for many years.
 But the presence of bacteria does not constitute “infection” and is not necessarily a threat to a person’s health.
-Bacteria are present in the mouth and teeth at all times, even in teeth that have never had a cavity or other trauma.
-Research shows that the healthy immune system takes care of bacteria in a matter of minutes.
+Bacteria are always present in the mouth and teeth, even in teeth that have never had a cavity or other trauma.
+Research shows that a healthy immune system takes care of bacteria in a matter of minutes.

 But what about Dr. Price?
 This is a good example of how the Internet can give new life to long-dispelled theories.
 Believe it or not, the misinformation about roots canals that is found on the Internet is still based on Dr. Price’s century-old, discredited research.
 Dr. Price’s research techniques were criticized at the time they were published, and by the early 1930s, a number of well-designed studies using more modern research techniques discredited his findings.

 In 1951, the Journal of the American Dental Association took the extraordinary step of publishing a special edition reviewing the scientific literature and shifted the standard of practice back to endodontic treatment for teeth with non-vital pulp in instances where the tooth could be saved.